-Since the year or two before my first book came out, I’ve had the pleasure of meeting and getting to know dozens of other writers.
-One of many fascinating subjects for discussion, in my opinion anyway, is the path each has followed to become a published author.
+Since the year or two before my first book came out, I’ve had the pleasure of meeting and getting to know dozens of writers.
+The path each has followed to become a published author is a fascinating topic.
 Though similarities abound, every story is different.

 My love for writing started as soon as I could hold a pen.
-Long before I knew my alphabet or how to count, I filled page after page with lines of tiny little circles.
-Unless toddler me could do something I didn’t learn to do for fifty more years, those early scribbles were more likely chatty letters to my Aunt Toodles or early journal entries than made-up stories or notes for a future memoir.
+Long before I knew my alphabet or numbers, I filled page after page with tiny little circles.
+Those early scribbles were probably chatty letters to my Aunt Toodles or early journal entries rather than made-up stories or notes for a future memoir.

-My day job in academia involves a lot of writing, ranging from bits for newsletters and county papers to consumer fact sheets, grant proposals, and academic journal articles.
+My day job in academia involves a lot of writing, ranging from bits for newsletters and county newspapers to consumer fact sheets, grant proposals, and journal articles.
 Peer reviewers and editors often pointed out grammatical issues which, over time, I corrected.
-But more than anything, writing in academia taught me to be precise and concise with my language.
+Writing in academia taught me to be precise and concise.

 In 2008 I stumbled across blogspot and, twenty minutes later, had written my first post as The Crotchety Old Man.
 Blogging was fun.
-Over the next year or two, I learned a lot about what I liked (and didn’t like) to write and what my readers seemed to enjoy.
-After a series of posts about my wild and reckless salad days, my fans encouraged me to write a book.
-Glass Houses, my still unpublished memoir, was the result.
+Over the next year or two, I learned about what I liked (and didn’t like) to write and what readers seemed to enjoy.
+Following a series of posts about my wild and reckless salad days, my fans encouraged me to write a book.
+Glass Houses, my never-to-be-published all-tell tell-all memoir was the result.

 Writing the book was the easy part.
 When I’d finished, with no idea what to do with the manuscript, I joined the Athens Writers Workshop.
-I found out my memoir had a lot of technical problems.
+They pointed out a lot of technical problems.
+Now I know they were just being nice.
 The meetings were interesting, so I kept going.
 Eventually, the other writers encouraged me to try my hand at fiction.
 Until Thanksgiving was the result.

 Thanks for popping in and for spending some of your precious time getting to know me.
 I appreciate it, really.
 Let me hear from you.
-Comment on my posts or send an email to mrupured at gmail dot com.
+Comment on my posts or send an email to mrupured@.
 I’d love to hear from you.